memmam/COVID-19-Tracker/README.md

 6. in the root directory of the bot, run the command `python3 -m venv venv` to create a virtual environment

-7. Run Setup-nCoV.sh to create launcher scripts (necessary for cron / allows you to run script without having to mess with venv)
+7. Run Setup-nCoV.sh to create launcher scripts (cron can only run nCoV.py from venv using a launcher script, allows you to run script from terminal without having to activate venv)

 8. Install the requests, Tweepy, gspread, and oauth2client libraries and create a cronjob to run nCov.sh at an interval of your choosing.